 Prof. dr. Giaccardi, E.

-A TEDx and frequent keynote speaker, Elisa’s interdisciplinary background successfully brings together humanities, digital media and interaction design.
-She has strong teaching and collaborative research experience in a variety of international contexts (from Europe to the United States) and disciplinary settings (from humanities to computer science to design).
-She regularly lectures and publishes in international journals and at leading conferences for design research, interaction design and human-computer interaction, and has been the recipient of several scholarships and research grants (including EU and NSF).
-She has served as an expert reviewer for the US National Science Foundation, the National Research Council Canada, and the Research Foundation Flanders (FWO).
-She has served as Forum Editor for ACM Interactions from 2010 to 2016, and has recently been elected to the steering committee of Designing Interactive Systems (DIS) - ACM flagship conference for interaction design research - in reason of her sustained and influential contribution to the field.
+A TEDx and frequent keynote speaker, Elisa successfully brings together in her design research an interdisciplinary background in humanities, digital media and interaction design.
+She has strong teaching and collaborative research experience in a variety of disciplinary settings, academic cultures and international contexts, which has shaped her personal sensitivity, coaching and leadership style, and her appreciation of inclusion and diversity at all levels.
+She regularly lectures and publishes in international journals and at leading conferences for design research, interaction design and human-computer interaction, and has been the recipient of several scholarships and research grants in both Europe and the United States.
+She has served as an expert reviewer for NWO, the US National Science Foundation, and the National Research Council Canada, among others.
+She has served as an editor for ACM Interactions from 2010 to 2016, and is a member of the steering committee of Designing Interactive Systems (DIS), ACM flagship conference for interaction design research.

 - 2012 – present

-Full professor, Interactive Media Design, Industrial Design Engineering (IDE), TU Delft
+Full professor, Faculty of Industrial Design Engineering, TU Delft

 - 2009 – 2012